vanilla-extracts/sharedagenda/crates/server/codes.md

 Something has gone wrong

 ### Code 401: Token is expired
-This code is specifically for expired tokens
+Triggered when an expired token is used

 ### Code 402: Token does not exist
-This code signifies that the specified token does not exist (typically an old token has been used)
+Triggered when a token which does not exist has been used.

 ### Code 403: User with the same email exists
 Triggered when a user creation is tried with an email which already exists